 Probationary Faculty (typical process)

 Most tenure-track faculty are considered for promotion and tenure after a probationary period that is specified in the faculty member’s letter of appointment.
 The university and the college have standard guidelines for this promotion and tenure process.
-The university policies and procedures are documented in the Manual for Faculty Evaluation while the college policies, procedures, and guidelines are documented in the Tickle College of Engineering Criteria for Promotion & Tenure.
+The university policies and procedures are documented in the Faculty Handbook while the college policies, procedures, and guidelines are documented in the Tickle College of Engineering Criteria for Promotion & Tenure.

 Promotion to Professor